prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

     pica-cli
     ```
     > [!IMPORTANT]
-    > **Template Scripts:** The instrument control modules provided are designed as **template scripts**.
+    > **Template Scripts:** The instrument control modules (CLI's) provided are designed as **template scripts**.
 Users are expected to modify these scripts programmatically to adapt them to their specific experimental requirements and custom workflows.
 They are also excellent for developing **custom measurement protocols, sequences, and for learning instrument automation**.
 These scripts are typically named with an 'Instrument_Control' suffix to denote their programmatic nature.
 This approach ensures maximum flexibility and customization for advanced research applications.

     > [!NOTE]
     > **Legacy CLI Notice:** The PICA CLI (`pica-cli`) is retained to support legacy headless workflows.
 While fully functional for specific protocols, this interface is **less frequently maintained** and may not support recent features available in the GUI.